Anusha1992/TestSummer/Readme.md

 Test scripts for summer.sh using MAVEN+TESTNG+JAVA

 ### Prerequisites
-- Apache Mavsen 3.6.0 should be installed
+- Apache Maven 3.6.0 should be installed
 - Java - 8 should be installed